JeffersonLab/JANA2/docs/index.md

 to contribute pieces to the larger reconstruction project.
 The same JANA program can be used to easily do partial or full reconstruction, fully maximizing the available cores for the current job.

-It's design strives to be extremely easy to setup when first getting started, yet have a depth of customization options that allow for more complicated reconstruction as your project grows.
+Its design strives to be extremely easy to setup when first getting started, yet have a depth of customization options that allow for more complicated reconstruction as your project grows.
 The intent is to make it easy to run on a laptop for local code development, but to also be highly efficent when deploying to large computing sites like [NERSC](http://www.nersc.gov/){:target="_blank"}.